A Practical Approach to Interval Refinement for math.h/cmath Functions

+The schema of the proof consists in proving the following properties of the \textbf{while} loop of $\bisectlb$. \begin{description} \item[Initialization:] $\mathrm{Inv}$ holds prior to the first loop iteration.
+Note that this is true since it is entailed by the \textbf{Require} statement. \item[Maintenance:] assuming that $\mathrm{Inv}$ holds at the beginning of an arbitrary loop iteration, we prove, by case analysis, that $\mathrm{Inv}$ holds at the end of that iteration, as well. \item[Termination:] we prove that $\card [ \mathrm{lo}, \mathrm{hi}]$ decreases at each iteration.
+Since the guard of the \textbf{while} loop at line~\ref{guard} tests the condition $\sgtm{1}{\mathrm{hi}}{\mathrm{lo}}$, that is equivalent to $\card [\mathrm{lo}, \mathrm{hi}] > 2$, it is guaranteed that the loop always terminates. \item[Correctness:] the \emph{correctness} post-condition coincides with invariant $\mathrm{Inv}$.
+To prove the \emph{precision} post-condition we show that, at the exit of the loop, $\fsucc{\mathrm{lo}} = \mathrm{hi}$ holds.
+Therefore, by $\mathrm{Inv}$, we have $y \sleq f(\mathrm{hi})$, which implies $f(\fsucc{\mathrm{lo}}) \sgeq y$. \end{description} \end{proof}

-As a consequence of the \emph{precision} post-condition, the following result also shows that when function $f$ is isotonic or it has glitches narrower than $t$, Algorithm~\ref{alg:lower_bound} finds a precise solution, that is, it returns either $r=3$ or $r=4$.
+As a consequence of the \emph{precision} post-condition, the following result also shows that when function $f$ is isotonic or it has glitches narrower than $t$, Algorithm~\ref{alg:lower_bound} finds a precise solution, i.e., it returns either $r=3$ or $r=4$.